 - Transapient Pathology - Text by Khannea Suntzu

-The study of pathological mental states in transapient beings
+Some simple typologies of pathological mental states in transapient beings.

 - Transcendence Blights and Perversities - Text by Elliot Schutjer

 Blights and perversities that are the direct result of failed transcendence events.